My Review of Justice League (2017)

 What Fell Short

-I don’t like to read in-depth reviews of movies until I have seen them so I put off listening to the general opinion on this movie until I had seen it myself, and I have to say, I agree with most of the issues critics and audiences had with this movie.
+I don’t like to read in-depth reviews of movies until I have seen them so I put off listening to the general opinion on this movie until I had seen it myself, and I have to say, I agree with most of the issues that critics and audiences had.
 The problem is the fact that you can’t help but compare it to the flawless execution of the Marvel Cinematic Universe.
 In tone, characterization, and action, it just doesn’t quite match Marvel’s level of quality.
 They only had three previous movies to build on: one good (Wonder Woman), one bad (Batman v Superman), and one with a mixed reaction (Man of Steel).

 There is a reason why Batman is so popular: he’s real.
 You only have to suspend your disbelief so far with him.
 The others take a leap of faith and need a lot of help and explanation along the way.
-Wonder Woman got a boost with her own movie explaining her origin and utilizing her powers to show that she is basically a female Superman.
+Wonder Woman got a boost with her own movie, explaining her origin and utilizing her powers to show that she is basically a female Superman, only naive and ignorant to the ways of the world in her superhero infancy.
 The Flash and Cyborg’s back stories need to be glossed over in order to get to the movie’s final battle, and it takes a long time not only to introduce the characters but to bring them all together.
 Even then, you can see the filmmakers struggling to balance the screen time.

 The members have their squabbles throughout the film, but it’s nothing that doesn’t resolve itself in a few minutes.
-There is no conflict besides inexperience working together.
-Otherwise they are focused towards one goal and are pretty much all on board once they know what Steppenwolf is up to.
+There is no conflict besides the inexperience of working together and the hesitancy to work as a team.
+Otherwise they are focused toward one goal and are pretty much all on board once they know what Steppenwolf is up to.
 He’s hyped up as being so powerful that it took several different races of hero to destroy him the first time.
 Themyscarians, Atlantians, Gods, aliens, and humans all joined together to take him out.

-I like Alfred’s role as the voice in Batman’s earpiece feeding him information as is done by various characters throughout Batman’s history, including Bruce Wayne himself, but there are certain scenes where Alfred just stands in the background.
+I like Alfred’s role as the voice in Batman’s earpiece feeding him crucial information in battle, almost like his J.A.R.V.I.S., but there are certain scenes where Alfred just stands in the background.
 He could have doled out advice to the other characters in his Alfred way.
 Instead, his place is behind the computer, nothing we haven’t seen from him before.
-Again, this has to do with the script’s inability to balance the characters, plot, and tone.
+Again, this has to do with the film's inability to evenly balance the characters, plot, and tone.